tbullmann/python_for_NEURON_playground/install_on_Mac.md

 3. Anaconda Python

-Download the latest installer from https://www.anaconda.com/distribution/
+Download the latest installer from the [Anaconda homepage](https://www.anaconda.com/distribution/).

-_Note:_ It seems that Python must be build with the same C compiler as NEURON
+_Important Note:_ It seems that Python must be build with the same C compiler as NEURON.
+Therefore remove Anaconda and reinstall if XCode is installed later than an existing Anaconda distribution.

 ## Install NEURON  from Source